grafana-wizzy/wizzy/README.md

 ================
 `wizzy` is a rich user-friendly command line tool written in node.js to manage Grafana entities.
 It can save you hundreds of clicks in a day when editing and managing your Grafana dashboards.
 It can also be used to store dashboards in a Github repo making Grafana dashboards version controlled.

-# Understand the use case
+# Understanding the use case

 We want/need to edit and modify dashboards everyday and managing tens and hundreds of dashboard becomes hard for a Grafana user and as well as an administrator.
 To manage Grafana dashboards on command line makes it easier for the users who prefer keyboard over hundred of clicks. `wizzy` brings you that power to change dashboards on your command line.
 Together we can make it better and rich in terms of commands it support.